Code of Conduct

-The Rubin 2022 Organizing Committee has appointed Ranpal Gill (rgill at lsst dot org), Andrew Connolly (ajc at astro dot washington dot edu), and Melissa Graham ( mlg3k at uw dot edu) to act as the designated contact people for reporting instances of bullying, harassment, or aggression.
+The Rubin 2023 Organizing Committee has appointed Andrew Connolly (ajc at astro dot washington dot edu), John Franklin Crenshaw (jfc20 at uw dot edu) and Alysha Shugart ( ashugart at lsst dot org) to act as the designated contact people for reporting instances of bullying, harassment, or aggression.

 The contact person is able to advise participants on how to deal with hostile situations and incidents.
 In the case that an event is reported, and with the approval of the reporting person, the designated contact person will approach the offending person(s) to discuss how their behavior is causing distress to other participants and remind them of the code of conduct applicable to all participants.
 If more serious measures are needed, the designated contact person should inform the reporting person(s) of the procedure to follow in these cases.

 Should a participant witness events of bullying, harassment, or aggression, the recommendation is to contact the person who suffered the abuse to show support, ask how they are doing, and possibly suggest for them to talk to one of the designated contact people.
 The decision to approach the contact person should, however, ultimately be left to the person who suffered the abuse.

 Principles of Engagement